 Peter Maxwell Davies – Solita for solo flute and music box

 Lou Bunk – Six Pococos for solo cello

 Jean Ahn – Lasso, Lassus for viola and cello

 Loretta Notareschi – Swerve for clarinet, viola, cello (Dino commission)

 Join us on Fri.
 Mar.
-6 at First Church in Boston for our second event, “Musical Puppets, Reimagined Voices: Shadows and Objects.”
-Puppeteer Anna Wang and Co-Artistic Director Hubert Ho collaborate on a new piece based on 13th-century Chinese stories from 24 Filial Exemplars, with additional texts on contemporary Asian-American themes.
+6 at First Church in Boston for our second event, “Untold // New Music & Puppet Theater.”
+Puppeteer Anna Wang and Co-Artistic Director Hubert Ho collaborate on a new piece based on 13th-century Confucian Chinese stories from 24 Filial Exemplars, with additional texts on contemporary Asian-American themes.
 Iranian composer Bahar Royaee and shadow puppeteer Deniz Khateri collaborate on Leylie, a feminist retelling of a Persian folk tale that newly depicts the title character as complex, nuanced, and strong.

 Friday, March 6, 2020 @7:30 pm

 Bahar Royaee – Leylie

 Daniel Bernard Roumain – Filter